aomop/Animal-Units-Calculator/README.md

 # Animal Units Calculator

-Animal Units (AUs) — Grazing Calculator is an R Shiny app for estimating grazing animal units from vegetation sampling data.
+This is an R Shiny app for estimating grazing animal units from vegetation sampling data.

 ## Key features
 - Upload Excel workbooks and pick a sheet and prairie unit for analysis